- TSX.V: CDB $0.76

 Cordoba Minerals Announces the Commencement of Diamond Drilling at the San Matias Copper-Gold Project

 The technical information has been reviewed, verified and compiled by Christian J. Grainger, PhD, a Qualified Person for the purpose of NI 43-101.
-Dr. Grainger is Cordoba's Vice President of Exploration and is a geologist with +15 years in the minerals mining, consulting, exploration and research industries.
+Dr. Grainger is Cordoba's Vice President of Exploration and is a geologist with over 15 years in the minerals mining, consulting, exploration and research industries.
 Dr. Grainger is a Member of the Australian Institute of Geoscientists and Australian Institute of Mining and Metallurgy.
 Dr. Grainger has verified the technical data in this news release related to the historical Mineral Resource estimate disclosed herein.

 About Cordoba Minerals